mschneiderwng/rift/README.md

 # Installation

-nix can run rift without installation via `nix run github:mschneiderwng/rift -- --help`.
+Nix can run rift without installation via `nix run github:mschneiderwng/rift -- --help`.
 Alternatively install the python application with `uv`.
 The nixos module is exported and can be included in a flake as in the following example:

 ```
   inputs = {